 How Long To Visit?

 The official website and various reviewers on TripAdvisor say that visiting Aquaria will take about 1 hour and 45 minutes from start to finish.
-However, we literally managed to spend almost four hours here by taking our time at each exhibit and by catching all feedings that were scheduled during our visit, even if it meant backtracking.
+However, we literally managed to spend almost four hours here.
+We took our time at each exhibit and caught all the feedings scheduled during our visit, even if it meant backtracking.

 If you’re like me and like to watch a creature for a long time, or if you intend to watch all the feedings in their entirety that you possibly can, be generous with your scheduling.
 There is no time limit to how long you can stay inside Aquaria.
 No one will shoo you out if they see you spending all day here.